TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

    composer install

 .. note::
-   Changes to the patch file after the patch was applied successfully once will not be automatically applied.
+   Changes to the patch file after the patch was applied successfully will not be automatically applied.
 In that case delete the installed sources then execute :bash:`composer install` once more.